farmerrock/Deep_Learning_Fast_AI_Course/README.md

 ### Introduction

 Welcome to our fast.ai course.
-In this course you will be using fast.ai v0.7 in Google Colab to learn how to train a world class deep learning model using K80 GPU for free!
+In this course you will be using fast.ai v0.7 in Google Colab to learn how to train a world class deep learning model using a K80 GPU for free!

-Google Colaboratory is a research project of Google whose main purpose is to help promote machine learning and education.
+[Google Colaboratory](https://colab.research.google.com/) is a research project of Google whose main purpose is to help promote machine learning and education.
 It's a cloud environment that provides Jupyter Notebook services, and can be used without additional settings, and now offers a free GPU, which is awesome!
 You can use GPU as a backend for free for 12 hours at a time.
 The 12-hour limit is for a continuous assignment of VM.
 It means we can use GPU compute even after the end of 12 hours by connecting to a different VM.

 ### Lesson 1 — RECOGNIZING CATS AND DOGS